Sky Swatter: History

 S&S Worldwide (then S&S Power) introduced the Sky Swatter at its Logan factory on October 3, 2002, as the company's first true flat ride.
 The ride made its debut at Six Flags AstroWorld as SWAT for the 2003 season.
 On 28 March 2005, Thorpe Park, near London, England, introduced a Sky Swatter as Slammer, which was the second and final Sky Swatter to be manufactured.

 At the end of its operating season, Six Flags AstroWorld closed permanently on October 30, 2005.
 Several AstroWorld rides were relocated to other Six Flags parks between 2006 and 2010.
 Six Flags New England received two, both of which began operation for the 2006 season: SWAT (renamed to Catapult) and Diablo Falls (a spinning river rapids ride, renamed to Splash Water Falls).

-In 2010, Larsen MacColl acquired a majority share of the company from Stan Checketts and S&S Worldwide discontinued the Sky Swatter.
+In 2010, Larsen MacColl acquired a majority share of the company from Stan Checketts, and S&S Worldwide discontinued the Sky Swatter.
 Following the loss of support, Catapult at Six Flags New England was removed in March 2013, prior to its 2013 operating season, leaving Slammer at Thorpe Park as the only operating Sky Swatter.
-In 2017, after major downtime, Slammer finally closed on 4 May to make way for other attractions.
+On May 4, 2017, Thorpe Park announced the immediate closure of Slammer after its prolonged period of downtime.